 - 2.1 Hire a Parking and Mobility Manager and required support staff - Trigger: Prior to proceeding with any medium-term action items. - Intended Outcomes: Develop a clearly defined organizational structure to facilitate the streamlined implementation of an active parking and mobility management program.
 A "vertically integrated" city department model is recommended initially for the Town of Jackson.

-• 2.2 Implement Seasonal On-Street Paid Parking within the Short-Term Parking Zone

-- Trigger: Very limited on-street parking availability during the peak season (≥ 85% occupancy for 3+ hours) within at least 400 contiguous on-street stalls. - Intended Outcomes: Maintenance of high on-street turnover, reduction in instances of moving to evade by long-term parkers, reduced traffic associated with vehicles circulating in search of parking, increased utilization of off-street public parking lots.

-• 2.3 Consider Implementing a Parking Benefits District

-- Trigger: Implementation of on-street paid-parking. - Intended Outcomes: Transparency in the use of paid parking revenues, dedicated revenue for safety, pedestrian, bicycle, transit, and parking improvement projects.

-• 2.4 Convert Additional Public Lots to Short-Term Visitor Parking
+A vertically integrated model is one in which the parking and mobility function manages all aspects of parking (including on-street, off-street and enforcement at a minimum) as well as other mobility functions such as transportation demand management (TDM) program development. - 2.2 Implement Seasonal On-Street Paid Parking within the Short-Term Parking Zone - Trigger: Very limited on-street parking availability during the peak season (≥ 85% occupancy for 3+ hours) within at least 400 contiguous on-street stalls. - Intended Outcomes: Maintenance of high on-street turnover, reduction in instances of moving to evade by long-term parkers, reduced traffic associated with vehicles circulating in search of parking, increased utilization of off-street public parking lots. - 2.3 Consider Implementing a Parking Benefits District - Trigger: Implementation of on-street paid-parking. - Intended Outcomes: Transparency in the use of paid parking revenues, dedicated revenue for downtown beautification, safety, pedestrian, bicycle, transit, and parking improvement projects. - 2.4 Convert Additional Public Lots to Short-Term Visitor Parking - Trigger: Very limited off-street visitor parking availability during the peak season within all public time-limited off-street lots (≥ 85% occupancy for 3+ hours).

-- Trigger: Very limited off-street visitor parking availability during the peak season within all public time-limited off-street lots (≥ 85% occupancy for 3+ hours). - Intended Outcomes: Increase in the number of vehicles served per day within each converted lot, reduction in occupancies during the day (making it easier for visitors to find parking within the lot), and potentially a decrease in traffic circulating in Downtown in search of parking. - 2.5 Develop Off-Street Shared Parking Program for Peak Season Employee Parking - Trigger: Conversion of two or more public lots to short-term visitor parking. - Intended Outcomes: Increased employee parking supply within a short walk of Downtown.
+Intended Outcomes: Increase in the number of vehicles served per day within each converted lot, reduction in occupancies during the day (making it easier for visitors to find parking within the lot), and potentially a decrease in traffic circulating in Downtown in search of parking.

+• 2.5 Develop Off-Street Shared Parking Program for Peak Season Employee Parking

+- Trigger: Conversion of two or more public lots to short-term visitor parking. - Intended Outcomes: Increased employee parking supply within a short walk of Downtown.